FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelFetchCommand.md

   ```

-    You can see that the most recent block is number 16.
+    You can see that the retrieved block is number 16.

 For configuration blocks, the file can be formatted using the [`configtxlator` command](../Config/ConfigtxlatorCommand.md).
 If you'd like to see an example of a formatted block, then refer to the [Formated configuration block](../Config/FormattedConfigBlock.md) or [Formatted user transaction block ](../Config/FormattedUserTransactionBlock.md), reference topics respectively.